maxvdec/avery/README.md

 The Avery Kernel is a versatile, fast, and modern kernel written in Zig for the modern era, it is totally open-source and it aims to be the kernel for the XXI century.

-**I will not be working on this project much longer.
-I think on returning to it one day, but for now, it's on standby**

 # Features
 * Fast boot
 * GRUB booting